 As reality is an integral, indivisible monism, the ideas of Ĉonsciousness, coherence, and a diverse existence – that wondrous experience we call Nature – are merely mental constructs which provide the comforting illusion that we might know what is going on.

 The Spokes of the Wheel books focused on the natural world fulsomely explore energyism as the principle behind Nature, providing a comprehensive science education.
-The Hub of Being is especially devoted to proving energyism; it has an extensive analysis of what energy is beginning on page 7.
+The Hub of Being is especially devoted to proving energyism; it has an extensive analysis of what energy is.